A Good Friday Meditation during COVID-19

 Here is what this may symbolize, and it’s an approach to the atonement I’ve heard more of lately: that the naked, bleeding Christ, in his perfect obedience and faithfulness to the mission of the Father to restore all creatures to himself, absorbs the sour hostility of humankind, taking it all into his innocent and divinely begotten self, and takes it all down to the grave of death and hell, and there annihilates it in the utter darkness, rendering it null and void.

-Its like the climax in Tolkien’s Lord of the Rings, where the faithful hobbit Bilbo painstakingly carries the coveted golden ring into the barren land of Mordor, that shiny tempter to power and pride and unrelenting possessiveness (“Its mine, its mine!”) and casts it down into the molten lava of the volcano Mount Doom to destroy it forever.
+Its like the climax in Tolkien’s Lord of the Rings, where the faithful hobbit Frodo painstakingly carries the coveted golden ring into the barren land of Mordor, that shiny tempter to power and pride and unrelenting possessiveness (“Its mine, its mine!”) and casts it down into the molten lava of the volcano Mount Doom to destroy it forever.

 Like the sponge of sour vinegar shoved at him, Christ absorbs our hostility through his complete faithfulness and obedience.
 “I accept you,” he whispers, naked from the cross.
 “Father, forgive them, for they know not what they do.”